codelibs/fess-docs/en/13.16/admin/duplicatehost-guide.rst

 ========

 Duplicate Host page manages settings to normalize a host name.
-For examples, n2sm.net is replaced with www.n2sm.net in url.
+For examples, n2sm.net is replaced with www.n2sm.net in URL.

 Management Operations
 =====================